Azure/Mission-Critical-Connected/docs/reference-implementation/Private-Agents-Setup.md

 1. The ADO pipeline definition resides together with the other pipelines in `/.ado/pipelines`.
 It is called `azure-deploy-private-build-agents.yaml`.
 Start by importing this pipeline in Azure DevOps.

-    ```bash
+    ```powershell
     # set the org/project context
     az devops configure --defaults organization=https://dev.azure.com/<your-org> project=<your-project>

     # import a YAML pipeline
-    az pipelines create --name "Azure.AlwaysOn Deploy Build Agents" --description "Azure.AlwaysOn Build Agents" \
+    az pipelines create --name "Azure.AlwaysOn Deploy Build Agents" --description "Azure.AlwaysOn Build Agents" `
-                        --branch main --repository https://github.com/<your-fork>/ --repository-type github \
+                        --branch main --repository https://github.com/<your-fork>/ --repository-type github `
                         --skip-first-run true --yaml-path "/.ado/pipelines/azure-deploy-private-build-agents.yaml"
     ```

     > You'll find more information, including screenshots on how to import and manage YAML-based pipelines in the overall [Getting Started Guide](./Getting-Started.md).

-1. If you already know that you have special requirements regarding the software that needs to be present on the Build Agents to build your application code, go modify the `cloudinit.conf` in the same directory.
+1. If you already know that you have special requirements regarding the software that needs to be present on the Build Agents to build your application code, go modify the [`/src/infra/build-agents/cloudinit.conf`](/src/infra/build-agents/cloudinit.conf)

     > Please note that our self-hosted agents **do not** include the same [pre-installed software](https://docs.microsoft.com/azure/devops/pipelines/agents/hosted) as the Microsoft-hosted agents.
 Also, our Build Agents are only deployed as Linux VMs.
 You can technically change to Windows agents, but this is out of scope for this guide.